sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 ### Atomic operations

-The easiest way to prevent race conditions due to "read-modify-write" instructions is by ensuering that such oerpations are atomic at the chip level.
+The easiest way to prevent race conditions due to "read-modify-write" instructions is by ensuring that such operations are atomic at the chip level.

 Every such operation must be executed in a single instruction without being interrupted in the middle and avoiding accesses to the same memory location by other CPUs.